susanajizhu/MasterThesis-Code/README.md

 - ggplot2
 - ggokabeito
 - stringr
+- dplyr

 ### 2. Steps
 **A. Simulation studies**
-1) Set conditions (ISI, amplitude, latency, and duration) and run the Simulations.R script
+1) Set conditions (ISI, amplitude, latency, and duration) in Simulations.R and run script
-2) Run PlotResults.R script to see the RMSE and correlation values with boxplots <br>
+2) Run PlotResults.R to visualize the RMSE and correlation values with boxplots
+3) Run RawStmat-amp1_1.R to visualize raw estimates and obtain standard deviation of estimates for amplitude fixed at 1 <br>

 **B. Empirical experiment**
 1) Run AnalysisFlaker.R script to obtain estimates and output results